mcoplan2/SynergyUINextJS/README.md

 - **React**: Library for building user interfaces.
 - **Axios**: For making HTTP requests to the backend API.
 - **React Hook Form**: For handling forms and validation.
+- **Toast**:  Provides customizable notifications for better UX by showing feedback to users on actions (e.g., success messages, errors).

 ### Prerequisites